BloodBowlBase/EHeresy/docs/legions_imperialis_campaigns/campaign_expansions.md

 *For example, at the end of their campaign battle, Quinn has nominated five Detachments from Ben's Army and numbered them from 1-5.
 Ben then rolls two D6, getting results of a 2 and a 6.
 As a result, the Detachment Quinn had nominated as being number 2, a Legion Predator Squadron, gains 1 Experience point.
 Ben decides that since that Legion Predator Squadron performed so well in their battle, that he will use the roll of 6 to give it the other available Experience point as well.
 As a result, Ben notes on his Campaign Roster that Legion Predator Squadron has gained 2 Experience points.*

 Make a note of the number of Experience points each Detachment on your Campaign Roster has.
 If a Detachment has 3 or more Experience points, the controlling player can remove them and select a Battle Honour from the appropriate table [on pages 85-88](./battle_honours.md) for that Detachment.
 Adjust the Detachment's points cost as per the points increase for the selected Battle Honour, then reduce that Detachment's Experience points total to zero.

 ---

+## Conquest Campaign Expansions

+### Campaign Expansion: System Warfare

+The Conquest Campaign rules presented [on page 71](../legions_imperialis_campaigns/conquest_campaigns.md) represent a conflict over a single planet.
+However, forces commonly waged war across entire star systems in their quest for victory.
+To represent this, the System Warfare Expansion can be used.

+In this Expansion, players create several separate maps, with each one representing a planet within the star system.
+When building maps for this Expansion, determine the number of planets you wish to include; one per two to four players in the campaign is a good rule of thumb.
+Next, they will create a map for each planet - this is done in the same way as the normal Conquest Campaign, however it is recommended that each planet has between three to six hexes rather than a number per player.
+Each planet should also have at least one Spaceport territory.

+When choosing territories to Invade or Protect, the Faction which controls the Spaceport of each planet is important.
+All Spaceport territories count as adjacent to one another, meaning players can Invade or Protect another planet's Spaceport territory as long as they control a different Spaceport.
+Otherwise, a player cannot Invade or Protect territories on a planet they control no hexes on; a Militarum Aerodrome territory special rule has no effect on territories on different planets.

+When building maps for System Warfare Expansion, it is recommended to have themed planets (e.g., a Forge World with Manufactoria Complexes and Titan Forges) that allow each to be a unique battleground players need to conquer and offer strategic benefits for doing so.

+---